Nuclear physics: principles and applications

 Structure of the Atomic Nucleus

-The atomic nucleus is composed of protons and neutrons, collectively called nucleons.
+The atomic nucleus is made up of protons and neutrons, collectively called nucleons.
 Nuclear physics analyzes the structure of the nucleus, its stability, and the forces that hold these particles together.
-The nuclear force is the primary interaction responsible for the cohesion of the nucleus, overcoming the electromagnetic repulsive forces between protons.
+The nuclear force is the main interaction responsible for the cohesion of the nucleus, overcoming the electromagnetic repulsive forces between protons.

 Binding Energy

 Binding energy is essential for understanding the dynamics of the nucleus.
 It represents the energy required to dissociate a nucleus into its individual nucleons.
-According to the Einstein relationship, this energy is linked to a mass difference between the nucleus and the sum of the masses of its components.
-Thus, the more stable a nucleus is, the higher its binding energy.
+According to Einstein’s relation, this energy is linked to a mass difference between the nucleus and the sum of the masses of its components.
+Therefore, the more stable a nucleus is, the higher its binding energy.

 Nuclear Reactions

-Nuclear reactions can occur in different forms, including fission and fusion.
-Fission involves the breaking of a heavy nucleus, which releases a considerable amount of energy, while fusion involves combining light nuclei to form a heavier nucleus, also generating significant energy.
-These processes are central to the applications of nuclear energy.
+Nuclear reactions can occur in various forms, including fission and fusion.
+Fission involves the rupture of a heavy nucleus, releasing a considerable amount of energy, while fusion involves combining light nuclei to form a heavier nucleus, also generating a significant amount of energy.
+These processes are at the core of nuclear energy applications.

 Applications of Nuclear Physics